FUSEEProjectTeam/Fusee/src/Uniplug/Cinema4D/README.txt

 Make sure to repeat this process (inlcuding manually emptying the C4dApi file folder) every time you added definitions to the Swig control file (C4dApi.h).

-Maually rebuild the entire solution project-by-project in the order following order: Swig, C4D, Bridge, Native, XPressoXPort.
+Manually rebuild the entire solution project-by-project in the order following order: Swig, C4D, Bridge, Native, XPressoXPort.
 You need to rebuild whenever changing the configuration (Debug/Release/64/32).